-The use of targeted case management may be appropriate if providing these services will assist in the reduction of the effects of the deployment(s) and/or traumatic event(s) on the family.
+The use of targeted case management may be appropriate if providing these services will assist in reducing the effects of deployment(s) and/or traumatic event(s) on the family.

 8. Can FOCUS be used in individual treatment?

 Although some individuals may benefit from resiliency training, FOCUS was designed to assist the family as a unit.
 FOCUS can also be used for couples as well as single parent families who have a child between the ages of 5-18.